oracle-livelabs/oci/terraform-infrastructure/network/network.md

 </copy>
 ```

-Replace the following for each varaibles in the egress\_rule data block.
+7. Replace the following for each variables in the egress\_rule data block.

 ```
 stateless   = false